Why I turned down a $100,000 deal on shark tank

-Several weeks ago, I went from being Lisa Binderow, yoga teacher turned entrepreneur and mom-to-be, to contestant and survivor of ABC’s Shark Tank.
+I recently went from being Lisa Binderow, yoga teacher turned entrepreneur and mom-to-be, to contestant and survivor of ABC’s Shark Tank.
 Barbara Corcoran made me an offer for 40 percent of my business.
 However, after negotiating back and forth, I politely declined and walked away from the deal.

 Some might say that I’m crazy to pass on what could have been an amazing opportunity to work with an incredible mentor, not to mention someone who I deeply respect and admire.
 But, under those hot lights and with the cameras rolling, I had a moment of clarity -- I didn't start nicepipes to make a million dollars.
 I didn't start a business looking to reach some inflated valuation only to sell to a VC and have a pingpong table in a fancy lofted office.
 I started nicepipes because I had an idea for a product that solved a problem.
 I thought others in the workout community might have this problem too and I wanted to offer them a solution.
 So, I designed nicepipes -- performance fabric leg and arm warmers, made from the same amazing material as yoga pants.
 They are sweat wicking, offer mild compression to enhance performance, four-way stretch for a personalized fit, do not slip down and they are UV 50+ SPF.
 Unlike the old acrylic knit warmers of the past, you can wear your pipes before, during and after any workout.